arXiv/accessibility2024/source/presentations.md

 Patrick is a blind hacker and programmer whose work focuses on citizen technology, critical infrastructure, accessibility, and technical pedagogy.
 [Patrick's homepage](https://smythp.com/index.html)

 ## Discussion
+Use this discussion panel to say hi and ask questions about the presentations.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.